The Traitors (Indian TV series): Production

 The first official teaser was posted on Prime Video's social media on 17 September 2024, announcing that filming had begun.
-Later on 30 May 2025, the official trailer of season 1 was released with the premiere date of June 12, 2025.
+Later on 30 May 2025, the official trailer of season 1 was released with the premiere date of 12 June 2025.

-On 25 June 2025, the show was renewed for a second season.
+On 25 June 2026, the show was renewed for a second season.
+The first teaser was released on 27 July 2026, which revealed the premiere date of 13 August 2026, and the first two contestants joining the show, comedian Munawar Faruqui and actress Mallika Sherawat.

-Contestants

-20 contestants competed on the first series of The Traitors India.
-In a minor twist, Anshula and Maheep have a pre-existing relationship, as Maheep is Anshula’s paternal aunt.

-Elnaaz was chosen by the rest of the players as the least trustworthy and she chose Nikita to be eliminated from the game on arrival at the castle in Episode 1.
-However, Nikita re-entered to the show in Episode 3.
+Expansion